logicmoo/llmjam/README.md

 ## How it Works
 1. **Audio Capture**: Listens for sound, records until silence.
 2. **Pitch Detection**: Uses CREPE (TensorFlow) to convert audio to MIDI notes.
-3. **LLM Response**: Sends MIDI to an LLM (e.g., GPT-4 or any OpenRouter-supported model) with a musician prompt; receives a new melody as CSV.
+3. **LLM Response**: Sends MIDI to an LLM (e.g., GPT-4, any OpenRouter-supported model, or a local Ollama model) with a musician prompt; receives a new melody as CSV.
 4. **MIDI Playback**: Plays the AI's response through a virtual MIDI port.

 ## Troubleshooting